 Water & electricity

-pumped from the well underground, it is filtered and desalinated.
+On our Motu the water is filtered and desalinated.
 That freshwater can be used for cooking and all external use, however we recommend using

 bottled water for drinking.